sanyam142mittal/week-4-assignment/README.md

 This script works on Samsung Human Activity Recognition data to create a tidy data set

+This script just processes the mean and std fields of source data set

 It merges the test and training data and then assigns the labels to data sets

 It then averages the data set for each group on activity and subject